citizenfx/fivem-docs/content/docs/scripting-manual/introduction/about-native-functions.md

 ```

 ### Server-Side Example
 Server-side scripts run on the game server and are responsible for handling game logic, player data, and other backend tasks.
-Here’s an example of using a native function in a server-side script:
+Here's an example of using a native function in a server-side script:

 1. **Create a Server Script**: In your resource folder, create a new server script file, e.g., `main_sv.lua`.
 2. **Register a Command and Use a Native Function**: Use the native function `GetPlayerName` to get the name of a player and print it to the server console.